emojiseed/bip-emojiseed/README.md

 ## EmojiSeed 🌱✨

-The **Emoji wordlist** is a deterministic mapping of the 2048 English BIP39 words into **2048 unique emoji pairs**.
+The **Emoji wordlist** is a deterministic mapping of the 2048 special words into **2048 unique emoji pairs**.
 This allows mnemonic phrases to be displayed and remembered visually, across languages and literacy barriers.

 **Rules for Emoji Mapping:**